Tiniifan/InazumaElevenGoScript/README.md

 ___________________________________________________________________________
 **Disclaimer**

-I'm not affiliated with Level-5, I'm just a big gan who loves his work, I don't steal their work it's their work.
+I'm not affiliated with Level-5, I'm just a big fan who loves his work, I don't steal their work it's their work.
 I share the documentation about the scripts for people who want to modify their game, understand the game.

 **Language Script**